kragen/yamemex/README.md

 - smoothly animating open annotation popup
 - growing annotation popup taller as you type text into it
 - hiding annotations from the page in an iframe
-- handling URL changes that don't reload the page
+- handling URL changes that don’t reload the page
-- centering "see all" link
+- centering “see all” link
 - saving favicons
 - saving screenshots
 - archiving page contents